nooralteneiji/Happiness-Without-Borders/.ipynb_checkpoints/README-checkpoint.md

 5. **Visualization**:

+   - **Feature importance**: to understand which variables are most influential.

    - **Tree Visualization**: Although visualizing all trees might be overwhelming, we will visualize some individual trees to understand the decision-making process.

+   - **Partial Dependence Plots:**  visualize the relationship between predictors and the target variable, taking into account the average effect of all other variables.

    - **Plotting Predictions vs. Actuals**: This can give us insights into where our model might be under or over-predicting.